GilOliveira/schemadotorg/modules/schemadotorg_field_group/README.md

 - Appends a suffix to field group labels.
 - Deletes empty field groups created when a field is deleted.
 - Adds a field group around all displayed paragraphs.
-- ALlows field groups to be disabled for selected entity type, display, Schema.org types, and properties.
+- Allows field groups to be disabled for selected entity type, display, Schema.org types, and properties.